 And for a fact, whether knowingly or unknowingly, you’ve been applying a lot of these literary elements in your book when writing—and you don’t even know it!

 A-List of the Ten Literary Elements of a Story

 Literary Elements; what is it?

-Literary elements are the numerous ways applied when writing, which helps the writer express themselves and their ideas the more in a slightly more fun and exciting way than simply the familiar words are written in detail on the page.
+Literary elements are the numerous ways applied when writing, which helps the writer express themselves and their ideas in a slightly more fun and exciting way than simply the familiar words written in detail on the page.

 While the literary elements listed in the introduction are regular, you can apply so much more to make your writing piece stand out in the market.